Aziz Sancar: Career

 Following his mechanistic elucidations of nucleotide exchange repair, he was accepted as a lecturer at the University of North Carolina, the only university that he got a positive response from out of the 50 he applied to.
 He has stated that his accent of English was detrimental to his career as a lecturer.
 At Chapel Hill, Sancar discovered the following steps of nucleotide excision repair in bacteria and worked on the more complex version of this repair mechanism in humans.

 His longest-running study has involved photolyase and the mechanisms of photo-reactivation.
 In his inaugural article in the PNAS, Sancar captured the photolyase radicals he has chased for nearly 20 years, thus providing direct observation of the photocycle for thymine dimer repair.

-Aziz Sancar was elected to the National Academy of Sciences in 2005 as the first Turkish-American member.
+Aziz Sancar was elected to the National Academy of Sciences in 2005 as the first Turkish member.
 He is the Sarah Graham Kenan Professor of Biochemistry, at the University of North Carolina at Chapel Hill.
 He is married to Gwen Boles Sancar, who graduated the same year and who is also a professor of Biochemistry and Biophysics at the University of North Carolina at Chapel Hill.
 Together, they founded Carolina Türk Evi, a permanent Turkish Center in close proximity to the campus of UNC-CH, which provides graduate housing for four Turkish researchers at UNC-CH, short term guest services for Turkish visiting scholars, and a center for promoting Turkish-American interchange.